Skip to content

 Unity WebGL

-This guide will walk you through adding support for any cross-app wallet into a Unity app by integrating the Mobile Wallet Protocol.
+This guide will walk you through adding support for any global wallet into a Unity app by integrating the Mobile Wallet Protocol.

 When doing Build And Run from your Unity Build Settings with the target platform WebGL you will notice that no popups are allowed.
 This is due to the Cross-Origin-Opener-Policy header being set to same-origin-allow-popups by default.
 This is a security feature to prevent popups from different origins.

-There are two main things to consider when running your Unity WebGL build with cross-app wallet support:
+There are two main things to consider when running your Unity WebGL build with global wallet support:

-1. For any cross-app wallet to work, you need to host the build or run it locally with Cross-Origin-Opener-Policy set to same-origin-allow-popups.
+1. For any global wallet to work, you need to host the build or run it locally with Cross-Origin-Opener-Policy set to same-origin-allow-popups.

 2. Compression Format: Set to Disabled (Player Settings > Publishing Settings) for final builds.